 A naturopathic detoxification program accounts for the individual and their health concerns in a way that many over-the-counter detox kits do not.
 Our naturopathic doctor will review your health profile and incorporate a plan that may include:

 - A guided diet cleanse for the month with recipes

 - A medical detox food

 - Supplements to support the organs of elimination (such as the liver, kidneys and lymphatic system)

 - Optional weekly IV Vitamin Therapy and infrared sauna

 If you are motivated to lose weight now and want results, this is the program for you!
-This is a medically-supervised 5-week weight loss program utilizing a natural hormone called human Chorionic Gonadotropin (HCG).
-HCG promotes the metabolism of body fat into energy.
+This is a medically-supervised 5-week weight loss program utilizing natural substances and lipotrophic (fat-busting) vitamins.
+Our injections promote the metabolism of body fat into energy.
 So while you consume a low-calorie diet, your body goes to work mobilizing stored fat for energy production instead of from the food you put into your mouth.
-The HCG protocol is based on the work of Dr. Simeons who used HCG in addition to a rigid low-calorie diet to direct the bodies of overweight people to burn fat instead of muscle.
+Our natural injections in addition to a rigid low-calorie diet directs adipocytes (fat cells) to be used for energy instead of muscle.
 When followed properly and with medical supervision, it has shown to result in fast, effective weight loss.
 You may be wondering how much weight loss?
 Women on average lose 0.5 lbs a day, while men will lose closer to 1 lb a day, over a 5-week program.
 Learn more.

 FOOD INTOLERANCE & FOOD ALLERGY TESTING